All Episodes

 Are we going to invent fire?

-Are we going to invent uh clothing, which is you know portable shelter?
+Are we going to invent clothing, which is, you know, portable shelter?

-Um, well, in nature, we don't see uh chimpanzees monkeying about with fire, right?
+Well, in nature, we don't see chimpanzees monkeying about with fire, right?

 They avoid it usually because usually one or more of them will become burned at some point and they don't want to mess with it because fire occurs in nature.

-Even if you sun your balls all day long, you're still gonna fucking freeze at night if that temperature drops down 63 degrees or lower.
+Even if you sun your balls all day long, you're still going to fucking freeze at night if that temperature drops down 63 degrees or lower.

-And we see this in that uh TV show, um Naked and Afraid, where they send these people to far distant equatorial bug-ridden places, and um uh and they try and survive and they have a miserable time of it.
+And we see this in that TV show, Naked and Afraid, where they send these people to far distant equatorial bug-ridden places and they try and survive and they have a miserable time of it.

-So, to have this occur is is not, I mean, that kind of happenstance is uh very unlikely to produce us in this particular planet.
+So to have this occur is not, I mean, that kind of happenstance is very unlikely to produce us in this particular planet.

-Now I've got other issues with evolutionary biology because there's a point within the clades of all beings where vertebrates show up, and uh 85% of the life mass on this planet are not vertebrates, and vertebrates are themselves sliced into three distinct groups uh based around the vagus nervous system in my particular uh taxonomy.
+Now, I've got other issues with evolutionary biology because there's a point within the clades of all beings where vertebrates show up.

-And um uh those seem to exactly show monking about in a in a sterile environment with glassware and petri dishes and shit in order to for these things to be achieved.
+And those seem to exactly show monkeying about in a sterile environment with glassware and petri dishes and shit in order for these things to be achieved.

 But that's an aside.